SalonenTeemu/e2ee-real-time-chat-app/README.md

 - **Software Composition Analysis (SCA)** with OWASP Dependency-Check
 - **File System And Container Scanning** with Trivy
 - **Dynamic Application Security Testing (DAST)** using OWASP ZAP
 - Generate and archive security reports for review.
 The generated reports can be found in the project's `docs/security-reports` folder.
+This includes reports generated both before and after implementation of security fixes.

 Refer to the `Jenkinsfile` for detailed pipeline steps and configuration.